Real Academia de Medicina y Cirugía de Sevilla

-The Real Academia de Medicina y Cirugía de Sevilla (The Royal Academy of Medicine and Surgery of Seville) was founded in 1693 as the Veneranda Tertulia Médica Hispalense (Venerable Spanish Medical Assembly) by a Sevillian physician named Juan Muñoz y Peralta.
+The Real Academia de Medicina y Cirugía de Sevilla (The Royal Academy of Medicine and Surgery of Seville) (RAMSE) was founded in 1693 as the Veneranda Tertulia Médica Hispalense (Venerable Spanish Medical Assembly) by Sevillian physician Juan Muñoz y Peralta and Murcian physician Diego Mateo Zapata.

+Background

-The RAMSE is located in Seville(Spain), on 10-12 Abades Street with a geographic area of action that includes the provinces of Seville, Cordoba and Huelva.
+The RAMSE is located in Seville, Spain, on 10-12 Abades Street with a geographic area of action that includes the provinces of Seville, Cordoba and Huelva.
 Its objectives are the promotion of health in terms of physical, psychological and social wellbeing, as well as, the contribution to expansion of knowledge of medical sciences in their different areas and specialties.